iankohdes/iankohdes.github.io/content/posts/0002-overriding-default-fonts-in-blowfish.md

     integrity="{{ $bundleCSS.Data.Integrity }}" />
 ```

-Thank God that they were all bundled in the same place!
+Thank God they’re all bundled in the same place!

 Now we add the following syntax _after_ the above CSS-related lines: